 You can also try these healthier cracker and chip swaps, or add a small amount of store-bought ones — Cohen likes to crumble a few tortilla chips made from beans over her taco salads.

-Portion Fix: A serving of carbs is one yellow container.
+Ultimate Portion Fix: A serving of carbs is one Yellow Container.

 Step 5: Add Healthy Fats